Analysis | The Andrew Cuomo timeline: What he said about sexual harassment vs. the allegations against him

 Democrats have expressed some buyer’s remorse when it comes to pushing Franken out over alleged conduct that wasn’t as severe as that of many other men accused during the #MeToo movement.
 But against that backdrop, how could you have a conversation with a 20-something staffer about sex with older men and your openness to relationships with someone in her much-younger age group?

-Both Bennett’s and Boylan’s allegations point in the direction of a man who was at the worst seeking relationships with his female stuff, and at the very least extremely careless in his private interactions with them, in a way that his public comments would suggest Cuomo should have known was wrong.
+Both Bennett’s and Boylan’s allegations point in the direction of a man who was at the worst seeking relationships with his female staff and at the very least extremely careless in his private interactions with them, in a way that his public comments would suggest Cuomo should have known was wrong.

 Even if some Democrats want to believe the best about Cuomo’s intentions — which is a major “if” at this point — the conduct described doesn’t exactly suggest someone with terribly great judgment, especially in light of his own long-professed emphasis on safe workplaces.